 For raw material cracks and forging cracks, during metallographic observation, if samples are taken perpendicular to the cracks, decarburization can be observed on both sides of the cracks.
 In some cases, oxides may be present in between.

 (2) Appearance and Identification of Quenching Cracks

-Quenching cracks generally have two manifestations.
+Quenching cracks generally have two forms.